Brenda Villa

 So I said that I would go for it again.
 And as I was deciding this, we got a new coach.
 So I had the same Olympic coach for three Olympics going into my fourth, there’s a new coach.
 So change and transitions are hard, and it was not the best first two years of a quad.

-There were times when my mom, who’s ultimate supporter, ultimate critic, just a person that’ll give it to you straight, which I appreciate her for.
+There were times when my mom, who’s the ultimate supporter, ultimate critic, just a person that’ll give it to you straight, which I appreciate her for.
 She was like, Why are you still playing?
 You’re not happy anymore.
 You cry all the time.
 Why are you doing this?
 What do you need to prove to anybody?
 And she was right.
 And so at some point in the next quad, there was a decision I had to make, like, are you going to go for it and block out the noise and go back to the fun and the joy?

 And I did, and then I recommitted, and I focused on different things.
 And then it worked out.